-Goal # Description 6 Operational Soundness: DCP Alum Rock is an operationally-sound organization with the capacity to carry out Goals 1-5
+Goal # Description 6 Operational Soundness: DCP EPHS is an operationally-sound organization with the capacity to carry out Goals 1-5 An explanation of why the LEA has developed this goal.
 DCP will continue to meet our operational responsibilities including rent, insurance, staffing costs and other operational needs.